katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 -	Designer: Designs UI/UX, wireframes, and prototypes.
 -	QA Tester: Ensures the application meets quality standards through testing.
 -	Game Master & Player Testers: Provide feedback on the tool’s usability.

 **Sprint Reviews:**
 -	At the end of each sprint, the team will review the work done and discuss adjustments based on feedback after testing.

 #### 4. Risk Management
 Key risks identified and mitigation strategies:
 - Risk: Feature Creep (Additional features requested during development)
   - Mitigation: Define the core features clearly in the project scope and focus on delivering them first.

 - Risk: Technical Challenges (Backend issues or integrations not working as expected)
-  - Mitigation: Early prototyping and testing to identify issues early in the development.
+  - Mitigation: Conduct early prototyping and testing to identify issues early in development.

 - Risk: Delays in Testing (Limited time for testing before the release)
-  - Mitigation: Allocate time for iterative testing during each sprint, with final user testing in Phase 4.
+  - Mitigation: Allocate time for iterative testing during each sprint and perform final user testing in Phase 4.

 ### User Testing

 #### 1. Testing Goals